- What is market-based pricing?

 Market-based pricing is an approach used by retailers to price products considering primarily competitor prices and other market data.
 Depending on the business strategy, brand and price positioning of a retailer, products could be priced somewhat higher or lower than competitors.
 The point here is that market data is the major contributor and core reference point while crafting prices.

-In market-based pricing, competitive data plays a more important role compared to other pricing use cases, e.g., markdown or demand-based pricing.
+In market-oriented pricing, competitive data plays a more important role compared to other pricing use cases, e.g., markdown or demand-based pricing.
 That's why this approach is closely linked to competition-based pricing which is also oriented on market trends and other players' policies.

 If a company is positioning itself as a premium retailer with a range of additional client services to provide the best shopping experience, its prices are likely to be higher than market average.
 In this case, the generalized pricing formula might look as follows.